Kotlin/dokka/README.md

 The following goals are provided by the plugin:

-  * `dokka:dokka` - generate HTML documentation in Dokka format (showing declarations in Kotlin syntax);
+  * `dokka:dokka` - generate HTML documentation in Dokka format (showing declarations in Kotlin syntax)
-  * `dokka:javadoc` - generate HTML documentation in JavaDoc format (showing declarations in Java syntax);
+  * `dokka:javadoc` - generate HTML documentation in Javadoc format (showing declarations in Java syntax)
-  * `dokka:javadocJar` - generate a .jar file with JavaDoc format documentation.
+  * `dokka:javadocJar` - generate a .jar file with Javadoc format documentation

 The available configuration options are shown below: